ss12compilerbau/simple-pascal-compiler/README.md

 ## The Virtual Machine
 The 32-bit RISC-like processor emulator is written in CoffeeScript.
 It takes an assembly file as parameter and runs it.
 The -d parameter makes it run in debug mode.
 In this case each register and memory state is shown on the console.
 For a list of supported assembly commands and their semantics please see the human-readable source code in emu/emulator.coffee

+## ToDo
+* Implement code generation for procedures
+* Implement code generation for procedure calls
+* Implement code generation for record field access
+* Deal with Strings (fix 64 bytes?)
+* Implement file operations in the VM
+* Implement symbol table taking care of type sections and forward type declarations
+* Check out the tests if they work and if not, why
+* Do whatever is missing for self-compiling

 ## Authors:
     * Szabolcs Gruenwald -- szaby.gruenwald@web.de
     * Reinhold Kolm -- reinhold.kolm@gmx.at